 I will explain myself as to what I mean by the Church.
 The Church is a body subsisting in unity here below, formed

-| In the country in which the system defended by the author of the &#8220;Examination&#8221; reigns, the non-ratification of the baptismal vow, conformably to a non-scriptural catechism, entails the loss of civil rights.
+¦ In the country in which the system defended by the author of the "Examination" reigns, the non-ratification of the baptismal vow, conformably to a non-scriptural catechism, entails the 1088 of civil rights.
 And the ecclesiastical chiefs do not fear to employ the civil authority to enforce on the inhabitants the rights of their system.
-[Since this was written, there has been a revolution, and this is changed.]
+[Since this was written, there has been a revolution, and this changed.]

 {32}